 The Identity service allows users to prove they are who they say they are, so that they can access other elements of the ecosystem.
 It provides the verification to assure you that you are returning data to the correct user and no one else.

-Only after the users consent is authorised and their identity authenticated, will you receive personal data and contact information from the pensions finder service.
+Only after the user’s consent is authorised and their identity authenticated, will you receive personal data and contact information from the pensions finder service.

 PDP has provided an introduction to find and view data video that explains how this works.